Digidr0/Digidr0/README.md

-# Hi there 👋, i am Digidr0!
+# Hi there 👋, I am Digidr0!
 ### Welcome to my page.
 I am a novice javascript programmer.
 Works with raw js, html and css, as the React-components apps.

 ### Some information about me: